earle/mire/README.md

 ## Commands

 In game commands are defined in `resources/commands` with each command having it's own file and loaded in the `user` namespace.
+A command returns a string which is output to the users stream.

 Command aliases are temporarily defined in `src/mire/commands.clj`